-B. FISCAL EFFECT ON STATE GOVERNMENT Indicate appropriate boxes 1 through 4 and attach calculate year and two subsequent Fiscal Years. tions and assumptions of fiscal impact for the current 1.
-Additional expenditures in the current State Fiscal Year.
-(Approximate) \$ It is anticipated that State agencies will: a.
-Absorb these additional costs within their existing budgets and resources. b.
-Increase the currently authorized budget level for the Fiscal Year 2.
-Savings in the current State Fiscal Year.
-(Approximate) \$ 3.
+B. FISCAL EFFECT ON STATE GOVERNMENT Indicate appropriate boxes 1 through 4 and attach calculation year and two subsequent Fiscal Years. ns and assumptions of fiscal impact for the current

+1. Additional expenditures in the current State Fiscal Year.
+(Approximate)

+\$

+It is anticipated that State agencies will:

+a.
+Absorb these additional costs within their existing budgets and resources.

+b.
+Increase the currently authorized budget level for the Fiscal Year

+2. Savings in the current State Fiscal Year.
+(Approximate)

+\$

+X 3.
 No fiscal impact exists.
 This regulation does not affect any State agency or program.

 4. Other.
+Explain

-Explain s C. FISCAL EFFECT ON FEDERAL FUNDING OF STATE PROGRAMS Indicate appropriate boxes 1 throug h 4 and attach calculations and assumptions of fiscal impact for the current year and two subsequent Fiscal Years. and attach calculations and assumptions of fiscal 1.
-Additional expenditures in the current State Fiscal Year.
-(Approximate) \$ 2.
-Savings in the current State Fiscal Year.
-(Approximate) \$ 3.
-No fiscal impact exists.
+C. FISCAL EFFECT ON FEDERAL FUNDING OF STATE PROGRAMS Indicate appropriate boxes 1 through 4 impact for the current year and two subsequent Fiscal Years. and attach calculations and assumptions of fiscal

+1. Additional expenditures in the current State Fiscal Year.
+(Approximate)

+s

+2. Savings in the current State Fiscal Year.
+(Approximate)

+\$

+3. No fiscal impact exists.
 This regulation does not affect any federally funded State agency or program.

 4. Other.
+Explain

+1 ,

+FISCAL OFFICER SIGNATURE DATE

+A KIT 6/1/19

-Explain 1 FISCAL OFFICER SIGNATURE DATE 6/1/19 The signature attests that the agency has completed the STD.
-399 according to the instructions in SAM sections 6601-6616, and understands the impacts of the proposed rulemaking.
-State boards, offices, or departments not under an Agen highest ranking official in the organization. cy Secretary must have the form signed by the AGENCY SECRETARY DATE & la Michh 6/10/19 Finance approval and signature is required when SAM sections 6601-6616 require completion of Fiscal Impact Statement in the STD.
-399. DEPARTMENT OF FINANCE PROGRAM BUDGET MANAGER DATE A
+The signature attests that the agency has completed the STD.
+399 according to the instructions in S. the impacts of the proposed rulemaking.
+State boards, offices, or departments not under an Agency highest ranking official in the organization.

+AGENCY SECRETARY DATE

+a for Micht 6/10/19

+Finance approval and signature is required when SAM sections 6601-6616 require completion of F iscal Impact Statement in the STD.
+399.

+DEPARTMENT OF FINANCE PROGRAM BUDGET MANAGER DATE

+A .

+PAGE 5

+ER 1202